 The History Club jumped on this idea and thought about expanding the Heritage Night showcase to a full day event at the town green.
 There were many obstacles the group would have to overcome, but when it came down to it the students voted to pursue a Heritage Day event to bring together the community.

-This year, the group was able to visit the Montgomery Mill groundbreaking ceremony.
+Last year, the group was able to visit the Montgomery Mill groundbreaking ceremony.
 Many students have created projects about the Montgomery building and have come up with plans for its revitalization.
 To actually see this happening was a very powerful moment to the group.

 The group has been recognized by Town of Windsor Locks, the Windsor Locks Historical Society, and The State of Connecticut for the efforts.
 They have received local media coverage from the Windsor Locks Journal, the Hartford Courant, and the Journal Inquirer.